Evstafyev/Zabbix-user-parameters/README.md

 # Zabbix-user-parameters
-Extensions for MS Zabbix Agent hosts using PowerShell
+UserParameter Extensions for MS Zabbix Agent hosts using PowerShell